 We are here looking for tools that will provide us with a feedback on the website.
 There are a few tools that may be helpful.

-Dan Ruffle, senior designer at Metakinetic, is just one of the numerous fans of Five Second Test, who says this site is a great place to get a first reaction on your design from people visiting the page.
+Dan Ruffle, the senior designer at Metakinetic, is just one of the numerous fans of Five Second Test, who says this site is a great place to get the first reaction on your design from people visiting the page.
 He also favors Get Signoff (from 12$ a month).

-Concept Feedback has a community within which designers give constructive advices.
+Concept Feedback has a community within which designers give constructive pieces of advice.
 To set up your work, all you need to do is review five other concepts.
 In addition, Dribbble is very popular with designers who have already made a name for themselves.

 Reliable Web Hosting

 There is no need for opting for the cheapest option possible, but rather choose a combination of pricing reliability.